Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Applications

 The value of the objective function is given by the number of edges connecting vertices in \( S \) to those in \( V \setminus S \).
 Each vertex in \( S \) can contribute at most two edges to the cut, with the maximum value \( 2\lfloor \frac{n}{2} \rfloor \) achieved by an alternating configuration (for odd \( n \), a perfect alternating configuration is impossible, and two adjacent vertices reside within the same set).
-The minimum value is \( 0 \) when \( S = \varnothing \) or \( S = V \).
-Unlike the path graph, in the cycle graph only cuts containing an even number of edges can be realized, which implies that the objective function values are all even numbers between $0$ and $2\lfloor \frac{n}{2} \rfloor$.
+The minimum value is \( 0 \) when \( S = \varnothing \).
+Only cuts with an even number of crossing edges can be realized, which implies that the objective function values are all even numbers between $0$ and $2\lfloor \frac{n}{2} \rfloor$.

 We conclude that the number of distinct values is \( r= \lfloor n/2 \rfloor + 1 \), leading to